ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/lsc/large-scale-changes/index.md

 ### What happens if my LSC Proposal is approved?

-In ChromeOS, we will grant the LSC Requestor the Gerrit Global Owners Approver power for the duration of their change, i.e. a member of ChromeOS LSC Review will approve the LSC Proposal which when then gives the LSC Requester the ability to bypass OWNERS in the interest of efficiency.
+In ChromeOS, we will grant the LSC Requester the Gerrit Global Owners Approver power for the duration of their change, i.e. a member of ChromeOS LSC Review will approve the LSC Proposal which when then gives the LSC Requester the ability to bypass OWNERS in the interest of efficiency.
 (For external